BloomTech-Labs/scribble-stadium-ds/custom_tesseract_training/README.md

     - create more training data
     - build a preprocessing pipeline
     - hyperparameter tuning
-    - automate the OCR_performance record process and connect the
+    - automate the OCR_performance record process and connect the it an database